ZgTong/ZgTong/README.md

 :dart: Love front-end development, constantly trying and learning in new fields and technologies

-:boom: Fun fact:  :guitar::headphones:Mentalhead,  :swimmer::bicyclist::runner:💪Fitness amateur (very)
+:boom: Fun fact:  🤘🎶:headphones:Mentalhead,  :swimmer::bicyclist::runner:💪Fitness amateur (very)

 ⭐ Give me a STAR⭐ if you like [my repositories](https://github.com/ZgTong?tab=repositories)!